Sadowara, Miyazaki

 Sadowara (佐土原町, Sadowara-chō) was a town located in Miyazaki District, Miyazaki Prefecture, Japan.

+Population

 As of 2003, the town had an estimated population of 32,882 and a density of 578.50 persons per km2.
 The total area was 56.84 km2.

+History

 On January 1, 2006, Sadowara, along with the town of Tano (also from Miyazaki District), and the town of Takaoka (from Higashimorokata District), was merged into the expanded city of Miyazaki and no longer exists as an independent municipality.

+Local culture

-Residents of Sadowara were known in the region for flying "Kujiranobori", similar to koinobori but in the shape of whales instead of carp.
+Residents of Sadowara were known for flying Kujiranobori—streamers shaped like whales, similar to the traditional koinobori carp streamers.